counterdutch/amd-budgie/README.md

 Copy/paste lines and add applications you do want.
 And then run the scripts.

-If we would make an iso, you would have not this choice.
+If we would make an iso, you would not have this choice, this freedom.
 Now you do.

 Learn, have fun and enjoy.